Bedrock-OSS/bedrock-wiki/docs/nbt/step-by-step-example.md

 ![](/assets/images/nbt/VS_Editor_images/step8.png)

 So we read type 3, the 3 type is Int16 which contains 4 bytes.
 But before we read our number We have to find out the name of this property again.
 So?
-Read an Int32 to get the length of the name for this property.
+Read the next two bytes to get the length of the name for this property.

 ![](/assets/images/nbt/VS_Editor_images/step9.png)